FSSAI Packaging and labeling regulation came into force to secure the health and safety of the...

-The Central License for a food business is issued by the FSSAI regional offices that are working all across the nation.
+The Central FSSAI License for a food dealer is issued by the FSSAI regional offices that are working all across the nation.
 It is required by the food dealers trading in food business on a large scale or having an annual turnover of Rs.
 20 Crore and above.

 For obtaining a Central License of FSSAI through the regulatory authority, the following food business owners are eligible:

-The list of documents for obtaining an FSSAI Central License is mentioned below:
+The list of documents for obtaining an FSSAI Central License by a food dealer is mentioned below:

-The above-mentioned documents are necessary for a successful grant of Central FSSAI License without which the application for such a license may be cancelled.
+The above-mentioned documents are necessary for a successful grant of Central FSSAI License by the food dealer without which the application for such a license may be cancelled.